 Applications of Lockable Caster Wheels

 Lockable caster wheels are widely used in industrial settings for transporting heavy machinery, carts, and racks.
-These wheels provide the necessary mobility to maneuver the equipment within factories and warehouses while ensuring stability during operation.
+These chair wheels with locks provide the necessary mobility to maneuver the equipment within factories and warehouses while ensuring stability during operation.

 Medical Equipment